Clever/quest/README.md

 ```

 ## Supported options
-* `uri` - fully qualified uri (e.g. http://google.com).
-If protocol is left off, assumes http://
+* `uri` - fully qualified uri (e.g. http://google.com). if protocol is left off, assumes http://
 * `qs` - object containing querystring values to be appended to the uri
 * `method` - http method, defaults to GET
 * `headers` - http headers, defaults to {}
 * `body` - entity body for POST and PUT requests. must be string
 * `form` - object containing form values to send in the body. also adds `content-type: application/x-www-form-urlencoded; charset=utf-8` to the header
-* `json` - if true, parses response as JSON. if object, additionally sends JSON representation of the object and adds `content-type: application/json` to the header
+* `json` - if true, parses response as JSON. if object, additionally sends JSON representation of the object in tne body and adds `content-type: application/json` to the header
 * `followRedirect` - follow HTTP 3xx responses as redirects. defaults to true
 * `followAllRedirects` - follow non-GET HTTP 3xx responses as redirects. defaults to false
 * `maxRedirects` - the maximum number of redirects to follow. defaults to 10